 -

-Test must be written in a form of checklist without deep detalization;
+The test must be written in the form of a checklist without deep detail.

 -

-Test cases have priority level (blocker/critical/major/minor) based on documented approach or on any other document;
+Test cases have priority level (blocker/critical/major/minor) based on the documented approach or on any other document.

 -

-Summary must be short but eligible to understand the meaning of it;
+The summary must be short but clear to understand its meaning.

 -

-Each test is created for one feature testing and contains only one assert;
+Each test is created for one feature testing and contains only one assertion.

 -

-Assert can be directed on several conditions check-up, but they must happen simultaneously (without additional steps) - see document attached below for details "3.
-Method: DataDriven (One scenario and multiple tests on vary of preset data)"
+Assert can be directed on several conditions, but they must happen simultaneously (without additional steps).
+See the document attached below for details.

 -